BatistaGabriel/eggratercer-cuttedspoon/README.md

 - AWS integration (Lambdas, S3, Api Gateway)
 - URL shortening capabilities

+## Usage

+To interact with the endpoint of this project, you can:

+- Use a `[POST]` request on the endpoint with the correct payload to receive your `urlCode`.
+- Use a `[GET]` request on the endpoint, providing the `urlCode` obtained in the previous step.

 ## Getting Started

 To start using the application, follow the steps in the [Setup Guide](docs/setup.md).